cloudnative-pg/cloudnative-pg/docs/src/index.md

 ## About this guide

-Follow the instructions in the ["Quickstart"](quickstart.md) to test Cloud Native PostgreSQL on a local Kubernetes cluster using Minikube or Kind.
+Follow the instructions in the ["Quickstart"](quickstart.md) to test CloudNativePG on a local Kubernetes cluster using Minikube or Kind.

 In case you are not familiar with some basic terminology on Kubernetes and PostgreSQL,